 Motor Vehicle Record Checks

-PTS Fleet Services has created a new online system for checking motor vehicle records (MVR) items #5 and #7 of the vehicle operator policy.
+Fleet Services has created a new online system for checking motor vehicle records (MVR) items #5 and #7 of the vehicle operator policy.
 The online system will allow each operator to log in and create their own profile.
-This system will provide a more secure way to gather the information required for PTS Fleet Services to obtain a driving record on behalf of the University of Michigan.
+This system will provide a more secure way to gather the information required for Fleet Services to obtain a driving record on behalf of the University of Michigan.
 It also provides a way to share your driving status with a single or multiple delegate(s).

 The system requires authentication using your unique name and Kerberos password.
 Once your motor vehicle record has been checked, you and your selected delegate(s) will receive e-mail notification regarding your driving status at U-M. In addition, an e-mail notification will be sent to the operator for renewal once per year.
 Access the online system here.